endrebodi/endreBodi/README.md

 * Nginx

 ### What I'm Working On ⚗
-Ortak - an Android app built with React native that enables users to create, send and receive electronic invoices in Serbia.
+[Ortak]: https://ortak.rs - an Android app built with React native that enables users to create, send and receive electronic invoices in Serbia.

-Check it out at https://ortak.rs

 ### Fun Facts 🎪
 I love riding my MTB and use Arch btw.